geckoberry/mnca-discovery/README.md

   </tr>
 </table>

+#### Expansion to MNCA
+MNCA makes two major expansions from Conway's Game of Life, those being larger neighborhoods and the use of two or more such neighborhoods, each with their own set of rules.

-# This rulespace
+## This rulespace

-# Tool capabilities
+## Tool capabilities